TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 Open a text editor on your local laptop (e.g. textedit, notepad++) , and copy the protein sequence of Q16877 into a text file.
 Save the protein sequence as a text file named “query.txt”.
 Then use `scp` to copy the text file to your gemini folder where we are doing these exercises.

 Check how your file looks on gemini by typing e.g. `more query.txt`, or `less query.txt`.
+[//]: # (maybe turn this into an exercise solution queston so that people can check that they got the correct file)

 Now we are going to run blast with the human 6-phosphofructo-2-kinase / fructose-2,6-bisphosphatase  as a starting point.
 We are going to do this via `blastp -query query.txt -db ~/data_bb3bcg20/Block2/COOI/proteomes1.fa > tmp.out`
 Look at the output, using (for example e.g. `more tmp.out` or `less tmp.out`).
 Proteins starting with HSAP are human.
 ATHA is a plant, CELE is a nematode worm, DMEL is the fruitfly, SCER is baker’s yeast, SPOM is fission yeast.